Starting a non-profit the hard way

 3. Decide on a mission statement for your non-profit.
 This should be a short description of your association's purpose.
 Ideally, it should be a single sentence (for brevity) but can be a paragraph.
 Make sure this describes all activities within your nonprofit, otherwise you could lose your tax exempt status since all business activities must somehow relate back to your purpose.
 Including your organization type in the description is recommended.

 4. Next you'll want to register your website domain.
 Most nonprofits use the ".org" TLD.
 This domain will be used for your website and business email.
 It doesn't have to exactly match your organization name (for example, "world-charity.org" is fine).
 Note: there are many domain registrars and web/email hosts out there so shop around for the best deal.
 For example, DreamHost offers a free domain and shared web hosting for nonprofits.
+Microsoft and Google also have nice options for nonprofits, including email hosting and teleconference options.

 It's also handy to create a website (or placeholder homepage) early in the process so you can reference your URL on forms and social media.